- Oops!Something went wrong.Please try again later.

 Are IDEXX Laboratories Insiders Aligned With All Shareholders?

-Since IDEXX Laboratories has a market capitalization of US$22b, we wouldn't expect insiders to hold a large percentage of shares.
+Since IDEXX Laboratories has a market capitalization of US$54b, we wouldn't expect insiders to hold a large percentage of shares.
 But we are reassured by the fact they have invested in the company.
-Notably, they have an enormous stake in the company, worth US$292m.
-This suggests to me that leadership will be very mindful of shareholders' interests when making decisions!
+Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$529m.
+I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.

-The IDEXX Laboratories CEO received total compensation of just US$2.9m in the year to .
-That's clearly well below average, so at a glance, that arrangement seems generous to shareholders, and points to a modest remuneration culture.
+IDEXX Laboratories offered total compensation worth US$7.0m to its CEO in the year to .
+That seems pretty reasonable, especially given its below the median for similar sized companies.
 CEO compensation is hardly the most important aspect of a company to consider, but when its reasonable that does give me a little more confidence that leadership are looking out for shareholder interests.
-It can also be a sign of a culture of integrity, in a broader sense.
+I'd also argue reasonable pay levels attest to good decision making more generally.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction.